seed-rs/seed-rs.org/crate/guides/code_comparison.md

     pub val: i32,
 }

-impl Default for Model {
+impl Default for Model {  // In this case, we could derive `Default` instead.
     fn default() -> Self {
         Self {
             val: 0,